Hyperfocus: Schizophrenia

 Schizophrenia is a mental condition characterized by a disconnect from reality, including grandiose delusions, disorganized thinking, and abnormal social behavior.
 Recently, hyperfocus has come into attention as a part of the cognitive symptoms associated with the disorder.
 In this use, hyperfocus is an intense focus on processing the information in front of them.
 This hypothesis suggests that hyperfocus is the reason those afflicted with schizophrenia experience difficulty spreading their attention across multiple things.

 Psychopathy

-Some research has shown that psychopaths are hyperfocused on obtaining a reward and as a result their ability to use contextual cues, punishment or contextual information for adjusting their behaviour may be impaired.
-Moreover, they develop tunnel vision blocking out any stimulation (such as fear of achieving the goal).
+Some research, such as that of Naomi Sadeh and Edelyn Verona, published in Neuropsychology in 2008, has suggested that psychopaths are hyperfocused on obtaining a reward and, as a result, their ability to use contextual cues, punishment, or contextual information for adjusting their behaviour may be impaired.
+Moreover, they may develop tunnel vision blocking out any peripheral stimulation (such as fear of achieving the goal).